Feature request #9277

 it is so unexpected? how other gis software works in this sense?

-#4 Updated by Markus Straub almost 6 years ago
+#4 Updated by Markus Straub about 6 years ago

 - Status changed from Closed to Reopened